MicrosoftCloudEssentials-LearningHub/Azure-MCP-blueprint/README.md

   - **What prompts are predefined** (templates the AI can use).

 > [!TIP]
-> Like a **set of rules and responsibilities** that tell the AI: `Here’s what you’re allowed to do, here’s how you call it, and here’s what you’ll get back.`
+> Like a **set of rules and responsibilities** that tell the AI: `"Here’s what you’re allowed to do, here’s how you call it, and here’s what you’ll get back"`

 ## Rights & Responsibilities

 > From the AI’s perspective:
 - **Rights:** It can only call the tools/resources the MCP server advertises.
 - **Responsibilities:** It must respect the input/output schema and handle errors gracefully.
-- **Boundaries:** The AI cannot “invent” new tools — it only uses what the MCP server exposes.
+- **Boundaries:** The AI cannot `“invent”` new tools, it only uses what the MCP server exposes.

 > From developer perspective (as the server owner):
 - You decide **what to expose** (e.g., `getCustomerOrders`, `createInvoice`).